Jaisalmer district: Administration

 IAS Pratap Singh Nathawat is the District Collector of Jaisalmer District.
 Jaisalmer district has four sub-divisions: Jaisalmer, Pokaran, Bhaniyana, and Fatehgarh.
 Jaisalmer and Pokaran are the nagar palikas, while 744 villages come under 140 gram panchayats.
 District developmental activities are being looked after by three panchayat samities, that is, Jaisalmer, Sam, and Sankra.

 Tourism

-Jaisalmer is one of the largest tourism district in Rajasthan.
+Jaisalmer is one of the largest tourism districts in Rajasthan.
 About 276,887 tourists visit the district every year, out of which about 100,000 tourists are foreigners.
-Some of the tourist attractions in Jaisalmer are: